23 Coffee Hacks That Will Change Your Life (#6 is Pure Genius)

 But the researchers’ ‘take home’ advice is to look at what you’re doing—so long as your mug isn’t filled too high, a watched mug almost guarantees a clean run.

-To reduce your chances of spilling coffee everywhere, try walking slower and look directly in front of you instead of staring directly down at your coffee.
+To reduce your chances of spilling coffee everywhere, try walking slower and looking directly in front of you instead of staring directly down at your coffee.

 23. Wake Up to the Greatest Smell on Earth